trivikverma/researchgroup/content/welcome/welcome.md

 active = true  # Activate this widget? true/false
 weight = 21  # Order that this section will appear.

-title = "Welcome to the lab!"
+title = "Welcome to the Centre!" subtitle = "If you are interested in working with us, please review our social philosophy/contract"
-subtitle = ""

 # Date format for experience
 #   Refer to https://sourcethemes.cm/academic/docs/customization/#date-format